-The month, October, is also bullying avoidance and consciousness Month.
+The month, October is also bullying avoidance and consciousness Month.
 We do not have scientists exploring for a cure, and we are not raising millions of dollars for deterrence.
 Nonetheless, bullying is a sinister trouble.
 In our society that continues to shoot up as our social reach burgeons.
-Prevention and education is the only means to slow this movement.
+Prevention and education are the only means to slow this movement.

-Majority of people understand that when a person attempts suicide there are core causes.
-Nevertheless, online mistreatment intensifies the problem, especially if that person is struggling with self esteem issues and someone tells them to “Drink bleach and die.”
+The majority of people understand that when a person attempts suicide there are core causes.
+Nevertheless, online mistreatment intensifies the problem, especially if that person is struggling with self-esteem issues and someone tells them to “Drink bleach and die.”

 Cyber bullying and digital shaming never lessens